 It is also important to remember that the investment gain shown on the typical brokerage website resets each time an investment is bought or sold.
 For example, let’s say we look at the holdings in our brokerage account and see that we have a 20% gain on Bank of America.
 If we sell Bank of America and then buy Facebook, the 20% gain from Bank of America will disappear from the total gain on the website.
 You can see how total gain can be a misleading indicator if you have multiple investments that were bought at different times.
 As different investments are bought and sold the total gain starts to become meaningless.

 The calculation for time-weighted return is a bit more difficult which is why it is not immediately shown on most brokerage websites.
-Nonetheless, it is the industry standard measurement and so we do provide daily Time Weighted Return figures to our clients.
-We believe that transparency is important, which is why we provide industry leading reporting for our clients.
+Nonetheless, it is the industry standard measurement and so we do provide daily time-weighted return figures to our clients.
 Ultimately, we want to make sure that all our clients are able to track what is happening in their accounts.

 *a version of this article first appeared July 31, 2017